Distributed Local Verification using Proofs with(out) Errors: Algorithmic Framework for Proofs with Errors: ( r esilient e rror f ixing)

-Assume to the contrary that there is an adversarial labeling $L_{adv}$ such that all nodes in $G$ accept according to \framework{}.
-In this proof, we construct a labeling $L$ using this assumption and show that all nodes in $G$ accept according to the base (error-free) verification algorithm $\mathcal{A}_0$.
-In contrast, $\mathcal{A}_0$ works correctly for verifying a property $\mathcal{P}$ and hence there must be at least one node that rejects, thereby contradicting our assumption.
+Assume to the contrary that there is an adversarial proof $L_{adv}$ such that all nodes in $G$ accept according to \framework{}.
+We now construct a proof $L$ on $G$ using this assumption and show that all nodes in $G$ accept according to the base verification algorithm $\mathcal{A}_0$ (which works correctly when there are no errors), which leads us to a violation of the soundness property of the error-free version of the LCP.

-Since all the nodes accept, then each node $v$ imagines a labeling $l_v$.
-Based on the imagined labelings of various nodes we will build a labeling $L$ of the whole graph $G$ that is accepted by every node according to $\mathcal{A}_0$.
-For every node $v$ we will have $L(v)=l_v(v)$.
+Since all the nodes accept, then each node $v$ imagines a proof $l_v$ on the subgraph induced by the nodes in $N_{2i+1}(v)$.
+We define a proof $L$ on $G$ such that $L(v)=l_v(v)$ for each node $v$, i.e., the proof $L$ assigns the imagined proof label of a node $v$ onto itself.